SophieHYe/page/README.md

 ## PhD Defense
-I will always be grateful to my supervisors: Martin, Benoit and Matias, and to my jury committees:
+I will always be grateful to my supervisors: Martin, Benoit and Matias, and to my jury committee:
 - Prof. Baishakhi Ray (Columbia University),
 - Prof. Nicole Novielli (University of Bari),
 - Prof. Robert Feldt (Chalmers University of Technology in Gothenburg),